dimamik/legion/README.md

 Legion is an Elixir-native framework for building AI agents.
 Unlike traditional function-calling approaches, Legion agents generate and execute actual Elixir code, giving them the full power of the language while staying safely sandboxed.

+## Features

+- **Code Generation over Function Calling** - Agents write expressive Elixir pipelines instead of making dozens of tool-call round-trips.
+This makes your agents smarter and reduces amount of tokens being used.
+[See anthropic post about this](https://www.anthropic.com/engineering/code-execution-with-mcp).
+- **Sandboxed Execution** - Generated code runs in a restricted environment with controlled access to tools.
+You can define memory, time, and call limits.
+- **Simple Tool Definition** - Expose any Elixir module as a tool with `use Legion.Tool`.
+You can reuse your existing app logic.
+- **Authorization baked in** - The safest way to authorize tool calls via [`Vault`](https://github.com/dimamik/vault) library.
+Put all data needed to authorize LLM call before starting Agent, and validate it inside the tool call.
+Everything will be available due to the `Vault`'s nature.
+- **Long-lived Agents** - Maintain context across multi-turn conversations with `start_link/2`.
+- **Multi-Agent Systems** - Agents can orchestrate other agents, letting you create complex systems that will manage themselves.
+- **Human in the Loop** - Pause execution to request human input when needed
+- **Structured Output** - Define schemas to get typed, validated responses from agents, or omit types and operate on plain text.
+You have full conrol over prompts and schemas.
+- **Configurable** - Global defaults with per-agent overrides for model, timeouts, and limits
+- **Telemetry** - Built-in observability with events for calls, iterations, LLM requests, and more

 ## Installation

 Add `legion` to your list of dependencies in `mix.exs`: